Program Director and Coordinator

-Gayane has been program coordinator for the Orange Partnership for Alcohol and Drug Free Youth since September 2011.
+Gayane has been program coordinator for the Orange Partnership for Alcohol and Drug Free Youth since September 2011 and stepped into the Director position in 2018.
 She brings with her a long history of volunteer activism, particularly in Orange County where she has lived for the past 30 years.
 Gayane has been involved in town and county politics advocating for citizens, volunteered with Advocates for Adolescents, Safe Homes Network and in schools mentoring children and serving as past PTSO member and then president.
 She continues to serve as a board member for KidSCope, a local nonprofit organization which focuses on serving children birth to age 5, as well as serving on her neighborhood Community Watch.
 Having originally worked in advertising and in the travel industry, Gayane received her Masters Degree in counseling at North Carolina Central University in 2015.
 Her focus has always been in meeting the needs of youth.

-Paige joined Orange Partnership as the Program Assistant in May 2017.
+Paige joined Orange Partnership as the Program Assistant - Youth and Communications in May 2017.
 She attended UNC-Chapel Hill for both her B.A. and Masters of Public Health (Go Tarheels!) and has lived in Orange County since 2008.
 Her background is primarily in health education.
 She worked for 4 years with UNC Health Care coordinating and providing childbirth and breastfeeding education, as well as specializing in maternal and child health and health education during her Masters' studies.
-In addition to her work at Orange Partnership, she coaches CrossFit and started a program called She is Fierce, which focuses on strength and conditioning, as well as building self-esteem, for middle and high school girls.
+In addition to her work at Orange Partnership, she coaches CrossFit, working with both adult and youth classes.
 In her spare time, Paige loves to read.

 We are thankful to Freedom House Recovery Center for providing administrative support for our fundraising efforts.
 When donating online, please be sure that Orange Partnership is selected from the Program section.